 <E. Kiritsis, May 2011>

 <E. Kiritsis, Dec .
-2007>
+2016>

-This is acclaimed to be the best place for fish and seafood in the Heraklion area and from my experience here I tend to agree.
+This is acclaimed to be one of the top places for fish and seafood in the Heraklion area and from my experience here I tend to agree.
 A simple restaurant whose main strength is the choice of absolutely fresh, good quality fish.
 They are cooked simply but correctly (rather rare event in the area).
 Most of the year the varieties found are in order of frequency, Ροφός (Grouper (Eng.) or merou (Fr.)), Σφυρίδα (white grouper (Eng.) or merou blanc (Fr.)) Στήρα (Epinephelus-Costae), Μπαρμπούνια, (red mullet (Eng.), rouger barbet (Fr.)), Συναγρίδα, (Common Dentex (Eng.), Dente (Fr.)), Τσιπούρα ( Gilt-head Bream or Sea Bream (Eng.), Daurade Royale (Fr.)), Κωλοχτύπα, ( Scyllarides Latus, Slipper Lobster (Eng.)), Σαργός (White Sea bream (Eng.)).

 <E. Kiritsis, Sep.
-2009>
+2016>